 How do Course Sales Work on Udemy?

-At least historically, the marketplace got some huge success with discounted course sales, where most courses show up at the price of $10.
+When it comes to selling online courses on Udemy, the marketplace got some huge success with discounted course sales, where most courses show up at the price of $10.

 This discounted price shows up next to the undiscounted price set by the instructor, so it looks like a very good deal for the student, in comparison to the full undiscounted price.